mfornace/lilwil/README.md

 In general, the key in a `KeyPair` is expected to be one of a limited set of strings that is recognizable by the registered handlers (hence why the key is of type `std::string_view`).
 Make sure any custom keys have static storage duration.

-A common specialization used in `cpy` is for a key value pair of any types called a `Glue`:
+A common specialization used in `lilwil` is for a key value pair of any types called a `Glue`:
 ```c++
 template <class K, class V>
 struct Glue {